goku206125/COMPUTER-ARCHITECTURE-RISC-V-X86-assembly-/README.md

 **Project Summary: Turtle Graphics to BMP Converter**

+* This project is made in RISC-V assembly and then x86(32-bit) assembly.
+The main purpose of this project was to get familiar with RISC-V architecture and x86 architecture.
+The details of project is given below

 This project involves creating a program that translates binary-encoded turtle graphics commands into a raster image in a BMP file format.
 Turtle graphics is a vector graphics system that uses a relative cursor (the "turtle") on a Cartesian plane.
 The turtle has three attributes: a location, an orientation (or direction), and a pen.
 The pen also has attributes such as color and on/off (or up/down) state.

 **Input:**